QueenieCplusplus/Qs_ReactNative/README.md

 alert to upgrade dependencies

-              upgrade your dependencies to the actual version of core-js@3.
+              > upgrade your dependencies to the actual version of core-js@3.

+              $ npm install core-js@3 -u

+(to be continued...)